 Your desk symbolizes your career and work.
 Placing a three-legged toad on your desk will activate your career to attract more prosperity and income.

 The imagery of a three-legged toad in your wallet with your money can activate your purse to attract more wealth.
 This placement is extra auspicious because you carry the wallet with you most of the time.

-The three-legged toad can be included in your garden, pond, or outdoor green space as part of your decorations to bring in wealth from the outside world.
+You can include the three-legged toad in your garden, pond, or outdoor green space as part of your decorations to bring in wealth from the outside world.

 More Lucky Symbols of Feng Shui